carlosomarpabon/gilded-rose-kata/README.md

+Carlos Pabon notes 3/10/2019
+I solved the challenge and took the following approach:
+1- Used Jasmine tests to confirm all requirements were met 2- Followed existing pattern of using hardcoded names.
+For example, the requirements have rules around "Backstage passes", however the existing code only works for the hardcoded string "Backstage passes to a TAFKAL80ETC concert".
+So I followed this pattern for "Conjured" items and hardcoded the string "Conjured Mana Cake".

 Hi and welcome to team Gilded Rose.

 As you know, we are a small inn with a prime location in a prominent city ran